eXascaleInfolab/TSM-Bench/reproducibility/README.md

 Run the following commands to produce the results for the larger dataset D-MULTI.

-- Download and decompress Dataset 2 (takes ~ 90 minutes)
+- Download and decompress Dataset 2 (takes ~90minutes)

 ```bash
 cd ../datasets
 sh build.sh d2
 ```

-- Load Dataset 2 into the systems that can support it (takes ~ 36 hours)
+- Load Dataset 2 into the systems that can support it (takes ~ 36hours)

 ```bash
 sh load_all.sh d2